sburgholzer/exp-net-fundamentals-2025-Q2/Journal/Week1.md

 - Went over the Network Connection Details screen
 - Went over how to manually set the device's IP address (mostly done for on-prem devices)
 - Went over the ipconfig command (including /all)

+#### Ubuntu
+- Found out ifconfig isn't really used as much anymore
+- ip addr is used more these days
+- MTU is maximum transmission unit - a measurement of how much data we can cram into one packet, outside of the wrapper
+- Standard Ethernet Frame Header is 1500 bytes max size
+- netplan is used to make persistent changes to the network interfaces.
+    - it is a yaml file
+    - on AWS Ubuntu it's located at /etc/netplan/50-cloud-init.yaml
+    - after making changes use netplan try to test your changes, after about 2 minutes it'll revert back, so if you accidentally made a breaking change, you don't loose full networking access to your server/pc.